 Lab-developed tools and resources

 PNNL researchers developed cybersecurity toolsets for buildings to help agencies plan for cybersecurity threats to facility-related control systems.
 They are also developing technical resources to assist federal agencies in conducting comprehensive energy and water evaluations.
 This assistance includes training for FEMP with guidelines for developing energy and water resilience plans.
+The Technical Resilience Navigator assists organizations in managing the risk to critical missions from disruptions in energy and water services.

 Tools developed by PNNL—such as the Facility Energy Decision System, or FEDS—help federal agencies model energy and cost performance of heating, cooling and other building systems, as well as calculate energy consumption and electrical demand for buildings or an entire campus or installation.
 PNNL’s water management and training tools, like the Alternative Water Mapping Tool, help federal agencies plan alternative and sustainable water resources—like harvested rainwater and condensate captured from air handling units—to offset use of fresh surface water and groundwater.